hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03b-Graphics.md

 Here we provide a basic introduction to JavaScript.
 If you want to learn more, many resources are available on the Web; this document is simply here to give you a head start.
 Remember that one great thing about these MOOCs courses is that everybody can help each other.
 Some students are very good in JavaScript and are usually very happy to help others when they encounter difficulties.

-<p style="border: 1px solid red; margin: 20px; padding: 20px;"><strong>You will learn a lot by looking at examples, tweaking them, cloning and modifying them, etc.</strong> Many previous&nbsp;students who were real JavaScript beginners managed to do <span style="text-decoration: underline;">all</span> the assignments (drawing and animating a monster with keyboard/mouse interaction)!
+<p style="border: 1px solid red; margin: 20px; padding: 20px;"><strong>You will learn a lot by looking at examples, tweaking them, cloning and modifying them, etc.</strong> Many previous&nbsp;students who were real JavaScript beginners managed to do <span style="text-decoration: underline;">all the assignments (drawing and animating a monster with keyboard/mouse interaction)!
 And they did this&nbsp;by just studying the provided examples.</p>

 #### External resources